-- 4.21 A non-exhaustive list of examples of counterfactuals other than status quo could include: - where there are concurrent merger transactions that are likely to occur or are occurring in the same relevant market, regardless of whether these transactions may or may not have been notified to CCCS; - where a firm is about to enter or exit the market.
-Similarly, CCCS may also take into account committed expansion plans by existing competitors.
+- 4.21 A non-exhaustive list of examples of counterfactuals other than status quo could include: - where there are concurrent merger transactions that are likely to occur or are occurring in the same relevant market, regardless of whether these transactions may or may not have been notified to CCS; - where a firm is about to enter or exit the market.
+Similarly, CCS may also take into account committed expansion plans by existing competitors.
 For example, one of the merging firms may have been planning to develop a product to compete with the other merging firm; and/or - where changes to the regulatory structure of the market, such as market liberalisation, or tighter environmental constraints, will change the nature of competition. - 4.22 However, there may be instances where there could be multiple counterfactuals.
-In these instances, CCCS will generally adopt the most likely scenario as the counterfactual. - 4.23 CCCS will consider all available evidence to decide on the relevant counterfactual.
-In doing so, CCCS will assess the credibility of the counterfactual proposed by the merging firms and may request for supporting evidence.
-Such evidence must be consistent with the firm's own internal pre-merger assessments.

-4.24 The focus of CCCS's analysis is on the effects that the merger situation has on competition.
-Competition concerns that do not result from the merger situation under consideration and are likely to exist in the counterfactual are outside CCCS's remit in merger assessment.
-However, they may be matters which are appropriate for CCCS to consider in relation to the section 34 prohibition and/or section 47 prohibition.
+In these instances, CCS will consider those scenarios which are likely to occur in the merger assessment. - 4.23 CCS will consider all available evidence to decide on the relevant counterfactual(s).
+In doing so, CCS will assess the credibility of the counterfactual proposed by the merging firms and may request for supporting evidence.
+Such evidence must be consistent with the firm's own internal pre-merger assessments. - 4.24 The focus of the CCS's analysis is on the effects that the merger situation has on competition.
+Competition concerns that do not result from the merger situation under consideration and are likely to exist in the counterfactual are outside the CCS's remit in merger assessment.
+However, they may be matters which are appropriate for CCS to consider in relation to the section 34 prohibition or section 47 prohibition.

-ASSESSMENT OF A MERGER
+5 ASSESSMENT OF A MERGER

-5.1 The focus of CCCS's analysis is on evaluating how the competitive constraints on the merger parties and their competitors might change as a result of the merger.
+5.1 The focus of CCS's analysis is on evaluating how the competitive constraints on the merger parties and their competitors might change as a result of the merger.
 The starting point is to define the relevant market, then review the changes in the market structure resulting from the merger.